 (v) Tooth decay is caused by the presence of a base.
 (T/F)

 Ques 7.
 Dorji has a few bottles of soft drink in his restaurant.
-But, unfortunately, these are not labeled.
+But, unfortunately, these are not labelled.
 He has to serve the drinks on the demand of customers.
-One customer wants acidic drink, another wants basic and third one wants neutral drink.
+One customer wants an acidic drink, another wants a basic drink and the third one wants a neutral drink.
 How will Dorji decide which drink is to be served to whom?

 Sample of solution of bottle which turns blue litmus paper red is acidic.